Deploy Folding Table of contents

 Uncovering the Physiological Effects of Intense Physical Activity

 The widening of our blood vessels is not only responsible for the facial flush that comes with exercise, but also for other physiological effects.
-Our bodies release hormones such as and that help prepare us for physical activity.
-These hormones increase our , breathing rate, and can cause us to sweat.
+Our bodies release hormones such as adrenaline and cortisol that help prepare us for physical activity.
+These hormones increase our heart rate, breathing rate, and can cause us to sweat.
 Together, these effects are known as the “fight or flight” response, and are crucial for our body’s ability to perform during exercise.

 Examining the Psychological Reasons We Redden After Exercise